anmonteiro/lumo/README.md

 To build Lumo from source:

 1. Make sure you have installed [Boot](http://boot-clj.com/) and [Yarn](https://yarnpkg.com/).
-2. At the root of the repository, run: `boot dev`.
+2. At the root of the repository, run: `boot release`.
 3. The resulting binary can be found in `build/lumo` (or `build\lumo.exe` if you're on Windows).